lgaida/mediumish-gohugo-theme/README.md

 ## Static Content
 I added a customized layout for content of type "static", which means that posts in the folder "static" are displayed as standalone pages.
 I also disabled the list-layout for this folder.

-For example: to create an impress, simply go with the following command and add your markdown-text.
+For example: to create an imprint, simply go with the following command and add your markdown-text.
 ```
-hugo new static/impress.md
+hugo new static/imprint.md
 ```

 ## Configuration